Willvern/Willvern/README.md

 - 👀 I’m interested in Software programing
 - 🌱 I’m currently learning computer for the second time
 - 💞️ I’m looking to collaborate anything in code
-- 📫 How to reach me: it's easy, just send me a dm on twitter, say that it came from GitHub and show the code, I understand the basics of C#, Java, HTML, JavaScript
+- 📫 How to reach me: it's easy, just send me a dm on twitter, say that it came from GitHub and show the code, I understand the basics of C#, Java, HTML, JavaScript, Python

 <!---
 WillcraftGamepy/WillcraftGamepy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.